Shantang3/ACE-CPT-Notes/Personal Notes/Chr14-15: Age, Musculoskeletal Issues.md

 For the woman who wishes to resume exercise shortly after delivery: obtain physician clearance and guidelines first; begin slowly and gradually increase duration, frequency, and intensity; exercise to strengthen major groups; drink plenty of water.
 It is essential to take into consideration a healing C-section or the presence of diastasis recti.

-To consider: shifting hormone levels, fatigue, postpartum anemia, and diastasis recti or healing of C-section incision.
+To consider shifting hormone levels, fatigue, postpartum anemia, and diastasis recti or healing of C-section incision.

 Exercise for diastasis recti: quadruped transverse abdominal isometric contraction. wide-stance squats with dumbbells, bridges (with a yoga block between tighs), bent-knee, alternate-leg heel taps (death bugs), bird dog.